Racial Equity & Economic Opportunity

 Steven Raphael

-Professor and James T. Marver Chair, Goldman School of Public Policy
+Professor, James T. Marver Chair, Goldman School of Public Policy

 Steven Raphael is a Professor and James T. Marver Chair of Public Policy at the Goldman School of Public Policy.
 His research focuses on the economics of low-wage labor markets, housing, and the economics of crime and corrections.
 His most recent research focuses on the social consequences of the large increases in U.S. incarceration rates.
 Raphael also works on immigration policy, research questions pertaining to various aspects of racial inequality, the economics of labor unions, social insurance policies, homelessness, and low-income housing.
 Raphael is the author (with Michael Stoll) of Why Are so Many Americans in Prison? (published by the Russell Sage Foundation Press) and The New Scarlet Letter?
 Negotiating the U.S. Labor Market with a Criminal Record (published by the W.E.
 Upjohn Institute for Employment Research).